 Recent Spanish-language movies will be used to improve listening comprehension, writing, and conversation skills.
 Cultural content will also be emphasized.
+This course is conducted chiefly in Spanish.
 Not open to native speakers of Spanish.
-Taught in Spanish.

 SPAN 314.
 Business Spanish (3-3-0)